dmotz/trystero/README.md

     Firebase this should be the database ID (also see `firebaseApp` below for an alternative way of configuring the Firebase strategy).

+  - `password` - **(optional)** A string to encrypt session descriptions as they are passed through the peering medium.
+If set, session descriptions will be encrypted using AES-CBC.
+The password must match between any peers in the namespace for them to connect.
+See [encryption](#encryption) for more details.

   - `rtcConfig` - **(optional)** Specifies a custom [`RTCConfiguration`](https://developer.mozilla.org/en-US/docs/Web/API/RTCConfiguration)
     for all peer connections.